MANUEL RIBAS AND PIERA FUNDS

 Despite its modest presentation (small eighth books without illustrations), Laugier's books had an immediate impact.

 Seconds Richard A. Etlin: "L'Essai he was at the forefront of the three main issues of the time: architectural composition, urbanism, and landscape architecture.
-Following the example of Nouveau traité de toute l'architetture of Cordemoy (2nd ed.
-1714), Laugier denounces the "abuses" of Baroque architecture (broken pediments, attached columns, pilasters) and, having done so, goes on to offer a construction model for the futur in his memorable description of the primitive hut.
-At the same time that Jean-Jacques Rousseau was exploring the myth of the good savage in order to determine the foundations of human nature and society, Laugier returned to the origins of architecture, based on structural logic. and formal of the Greek temple, to establish the principles of architectural design.
-And in doing so, Laugier also diminished the importance given in architectural theory to debates around the proportions of orders, to give it to questions of composition through the use of pure geometric forms. "
+Following the example of Nouveau traité de toute l'architetture de Cordemoy (2nd ed.
+1714), Laugier denounces the "abuses" of Baroque architecture (split pediments, attached columns, pilasters) and, having done so, goes on to offer a model of construction for the future in his memorable description of the primitive cabin.
+At the same time that Jean-Jacques Rousseau explored the myth of the good savage in order to determine the foundations of human nature and society, Laugier returned to the origins of architecture, based on structural logic and formal of the Greek temple, to establish the principles of architectural design.
+And by doing this, Laugier also diminished the importance given in architectural theory to the debates around the proportions of the orders, to give it to questions of composition through the use of pure geometric forms".

 Go to the beginning